History of Knysna

 Knysna's documented "modern" history is generally acknowledged to start in 1770 with the arrival of the first colonial settlers.

-Many people have written articles and books about Knysna's history, and more detailed information can be found by reading the material listed on the References page, as well as by visiting Knysna's museums (see Knysna Activities).
+Many other people have written articles and books about Knysna's history, and more detailed information can be found by reading the material listed on the References page, as well as by visiting Knysna's museums (see Knysna Activities).